Explore Great Authors.

 At Historic Aldredge House Museum

-Step into the elegant surroundings of the Aldredge House Museum as we explore great works of fiction and non-fiction during the second installment of our popular Heritage Book Club.
+Step into the elegant surroundings of the Aldredge House Museum as we explore great works of fiction and non-fiction during the third installment of our popular Heritage Book Club.
 Selections will focus on the legendary history and people of the City of Dallas and the Great State of Texas.

 Series of 4 Sessions: $75